 Regina Psaki (Romance Languages Department)

 A generation before Chaucer cheerfully began “What that Aprille,” Giovanni Boccaccio opened his Decameron with an unforgettable aphorism: “It is a human quality to have compassion for the afflicted.”
 As the Decameron opens everybody is afflicted, whether by the Black Death of 1348, or by the pain of love and other desires.
 The Decameron is one of the most endlessly various, energetic, transgressive, intricate, and laugh-out-loud funny books of the past 2000 years.
-We’ll spend three Saturdays getting to know the hundred tales in a brand-new translation, and we’ll spend our final morning with a few glorious ancient editions in our Special Collections that will show us a little about the Decameron’s reception in history.
+We’ll spend three Tuesdays getting to know the hundred tales in a brand-new translation, and we’ll spend our final evening with a few glorious ancient editions in our Special Collections that will show us a little about the Decameron’s reception in history.

 Native American Photographs: The Art of Edward Curtis (half-day seminar) - Registration Closed